Welcome to Jobs in WA Disability Services!

 What are credits and how do they work?

-Studium is currently free to NDS employers, however our payment model operates on 3 levels - Casual, Essential and Professional.
+Studium is currently free to NDIS employers, however our payment model operates on 3 levels - Casual, Essential and Professional.
 Within each package, employers use “credits” to connect with candidates or to promote their business or role.
 The Essential and Professional packages come with credits and when these are exhausted, additional credits can be purchased.

 I don't have a website or social media - what should I put under 'Company Media'?